nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Multiple of the same tags are not supported for a single contact.
 For example, `t\policy` and `t\policy: 223302B` would not be supported for a single contact.
 * Negative numbers are not supported in tag values
 * Operations such as `+, -, *, /` are also not supported in tag values
-* Reserved tags are not allowed to be added manually via commands like `add` or `edit`.
+* Reserved tags are not allowed to be added manually via commands like `add` or `edit`
-  * For example, `DuplicatePhone` is a reserved tag name, manually adding variants with different capitalisation of letters (e.g. `duplicatePhone`, `dUpLiCaTePhOnE`) or adding tags with will give an error
+  * For BA€, `DuplicatePhone` is a reserved tag name, manually adding variations with different capitalisation of letters (e.g. `duplicatePhone`, `dUpLiCaTePhOnE`) or adding tags with will give an error
   * Tags with values but have the same name as reserved tags are also not allowed (e.g. `t\DuplicatePhone:7`)

 </box>